Why are there protests in Hong Kong? All the context you need

 Hong Kong's leader, the chief executive, is currently elected by a 1,200-member election committee - a mostly pro-Beijing body chosen by just 6% of eligible voters.

-Hong Kong's mini-constitution, the Basic Law, says it should ultimately elect its leader in a more democratic way - but there's been disagreement over what this should look like.
+Hong Kong's mini-constitution, the Basic Law, says it should ultimately both the leader, and the Legislative Council, should be elected in a more democratic way - but there's been disagreement over what this should look like.

 The Chinese government said in 2014 it would allow voters to choose their leaders from a list approved by a pro-Beijing committee, but critics called this a "sham democracy" and it was voted down in Hong Kong's legislature.